vjcitn/BiocBuildTools/README.md

-This software and pkgdown web site was developed in conjunction with a Chan-Zuckerberg Initiative Essential Open Source Software project, "Bioconductor Build System", SVCF Grant 183436.
+This software and pkgdown web site was developed in conjunction with a Chan-Zuckerberg Initiative Essential Open Source Software project, "Bioconductor Build System", SVCF Grant 183436, and made use of the Indiana University Jetstream System through the XSEDE project BIR190004, "Package build and distribution system for Bioconductor.org".

 ## Objectives